-Although the term health equity is used widely, a common understanding of what it means is lacking.
-This RWJF report defines health equity and identifies crucial elements to guide effective action to reduce disparities in health status.
+While the term health equity is used widely, a common understanding of what it means is lacking.

-Also included in the report are alternative definitions of health equity for different audiences that may have varying backgrounds and perspectives, and examples of specific terms that often arise in discussions around the concept.
+Also included in the report are examples of specific terms related to health equity that often arise in discussions around the concept.

 Identify important health disparities.
 Many disparities in health are rooted in inequities in the opportunities and resources needed to be healthier.
 The determinants of health include living and working conditions, education, income, neighborhood characteristic, social inclusion, and medical care.
 An increase in opportunities to be healthier will benefit everyone but more focus should be placed on groups that have been excluded or marginalized in the past.

 Change and implement policies, laws, systems, environments, and practices to reduce inequities in the opportunities and resources needed to be healthier.
 Eliminate the unfair individual and institutional social conditions that give rise to the inequities.